497 - Cigarettes and Mothballs

 Like, let's wait on the mitt.

 You know, these are, they're expensive.
+Yeah.

-It's sometimes reported that Todd was trying to call his wife initially, but the call wouldn't connect, and that he called the Airphone Customer Service Desk and said, but according to Lisa Beamer, the wife and Lisa Jefferson, Todd didn't try to call his wife at all.
+It's sometimes reported that Todd was trying to call his wife initially, but the call wouldn't connect, and that he called the airphone customer service desk and said, but according to Lisa Beamer, the wife, and Lisa Jefferson, Todd didn't try to call his wife at all.

-He knew she was home with her two very young children and she was pregnant and Todd did not want to upset his family and freak her out.
+He knew she was home with her two very young children and she was pregnant.
+And Todd did not want to upset his family and freak her out.

-There's no transcript of Lisa Jefferson's call with Todd.
+So because it was 2001, which is ancient, there's no transcript of Lisa Jefferson's call with Todd.
+It was not recorded.

 Lisa took some notes on a post-it and those were what was handed over to the FBI.
+So everything we know about the conversation is from Lisa's memory.

+There was a transcript circulating online, but it was fake.
 So of the four planes that were ultimately hijacked that morning, Todd's flight from Newark, United 93, had been the last to take off.

-Between the four planes, there were 19 hijackers total, and four of them are on Flight 93.
+Between the four planes, there were 19 hijackers total, and four of them are on flight 93.

-Each of the other flights have five hijackers on board, and it's guessed that the final hijacker was detained upon attempting to enter the United States.
+Each of the other flights have five hijackers on board, and it's guessed that the final hijacker was detained upon attempting to enter the United States, so there's only four on his flight.

 All 19 hijackers are members of the Al-Qaeda terrorist network, and most but not all of them are from Saudi Arabia, where al-Qaeda has the strongest presence.